TheG00dLad/Embedded-Systems/README.md

    - This was due to the ADC prescaler.
    - Moving the prescaler from 0x0f to 0x00 meant that the prescaler went from the maximum possible division of the system clock to no division.
    - This meant it could read theoretically from 312kHz to 80 MHz
-   - This was verified through a ollsiloscope.
+   - This was verified through a oscilloscope.
    - However, in reality as seen in the above pictures, it was reading at around 44.1kHz, which corresponds to the systick speed.
 2. Create a buffer to log the the audio in, and save.
    - This meant that audio can be stored in the buffer.
    - The amount of audio is the sampling frequency (fs) times samples.
    - Each sample is 2 bytes per sample.
    - For 1 second of audio, fs = buffer size.
-   - Due to the chip having access to a limited amount of RAM, using a fs of 22500 Hz (half typical audio quality), times the buffer (22500).
+   - Due to the chip having access to a limited acces to avaialable RAM it required an fs of 22500 Hz (half typical audio quality), times the buffer (22500), which was the memory used.
    - The total memory used was over 45,000 bytes in one moment.
-3. Verified & Debugged Using Osillscope.
+3. Verified & Debugged Using Oscillscope.
    - A waveform which was the sum of 2 inputs was outputted from ADC.
    - This verified the Echo effects.
    - Testing by audio was then used to confirm effects worked as intended.